-Returning home: Vintage Foxboro fire engine makes it way back to town
+Returning Home: Vintage Foxboro fire engine makes it way back to town

 According to Kelleher, Foxboro firefighters have been aware since 2005 that the vehicle existed and was owned by a Michigan collector named Bill Conn.

-Reached by phone this week, Conn said he acquired the truck in the mid-1990s for roughly $2,000 at a vintage truck meet in Hersey, Pa.
+Reached by phone this week, Conn said he acquired the truck in the mid-1990s for roughly $2,000 at a vintage truck meet in Hershey, Pa.

 “I don’t remember the exact price,” said the recently retired fire protection engineer.
 “But it wasn’t a lot of money because it was the last day of the show and there hadn’t been much interest.”